Definitions & Acronyms

 Victim Impact Statement (VIS).
 A form utilized by a crime victim to detail and record the emotional and psychological impact, physical injury, and economic loss a crime has had on a victim and their family members.
 This form is considered by law enforcement agencies, court personnel, probation departments, TDCJ Victim Services Division and the Texas Board of Pardons and Paroles in many stages of the criminal justice system, including the court system and the parole review process.

 Victim Notification System (VNS).
-A confidential database that is utilized by the Victim Services Division to notify crime victims, surviving family members, witnesses and concerned citizens with over 70 points of written notification (automated letters) regarding an offender’s status.
+A confidential database that is utilized by the Victim Services Division to notify crime victims, surviving family members, witnesses and concerned citizens with over 80 points of notification regarding an offender’s status.
 Crime victims, surviving family members, witnesses, and concerned citizens can contact the Victim Services Division to request to be added to the VNS.

 Victim Offender Mediation/Dialogue (VOM/D).
 A program within the Victim Services Division that provides victims or surviving family members of a violent crime the opportunity to initiate a meeting with the offender responsible for their victimization.
 Crime victims have expressed a sense of regaining control by being able to express emotions and ask the offender questions about the crime.